 The course will provide the trainee with the minimum topics of tactical firearms and lethal force required in the POST Perishable Skills Training Program (PSP).
 The trainee will develop the necessary firearms tactical knowledge and skills to survive and win a realistic lethal force encounter.
+This course variation will also provide a trainee with the information and hands-on experience to effectively use a handgun equipped with a Pistol Mounted Optic (PMO).
+The trainee will learn the nomenclature, function, and use of PMOs.
 This course provides updated legislative content on Penal Code Section 835a.